Quansight/Quansight-website/apps/labs/posts/blas-lapack-packaging.md

 </figure>
 </div>

-As computationally intensive routines, BLAS and LAPACK libraries can often benefit from parallelization.
+As providers of computationally intensive routines, the BLAS and LAPACK libraries can often benefit from parallelization.
 The optimized implementations such as OpenBLAS, BLIS or MKL feature support for multiple threading models to take advantage of that.
-All these libraries come in at least three variants: a serial (or "sequential") variant that runs computations using a single thread, a variant using POSIX threads or TBB (in case of MKL), and a variant using OpenMP.
-MKL comes precompiled for GNU OpenMP and Intel OpenMP libraries.
+All these libraries come in at least three variants: a serial (or “sequential”) variant that runs computations using a single thread, a variant using POSIX threads or TBB (in case of MKL), and a variant using OpenMP.
+MKL comes precompiled for the GNU OpenMP and the Intel OpenMP libraries.

 Again, the exact details differ across distributions.
-Some support installing only a single library for selected threading model, so `openblas` may either represent the serial, the POSIX threads or the OpenMP variant.
-Others install multiple variants; so on Fedora, there is a serial `openblas`, a threaded `openblasp` and an OpenMP-enabled `openblaso`.
-MKL goes even further, with its "Single Dynamic Library" permitting switching between different threading models (and LP64/ILP64 interfaces) at runtime.
+Some support installing only a single library for the selected threading model, so `openblas` may either represent the serial, the POSIX threads or the OpenMP variant.
+Others install multiple variants; on Fedora, there is a serial `openblas`, a threaded `openblasp` and an OpenMP-enabled `openblaso`.
+MKL goes even further, with its “Single Dynamic Library” permitting switching between different threading models at runtime.

 ## API and ABI compatibility